SagarDNG/Github-Chart-Hack-Bot/README.md

 git clone https://github.com/YOUR_USERNAME_HERE/Github-Chart-Hack-Bot
 ```

-2) move on to the folder
+2) Move on to the folder

 ```
 cd Github-Chart-Hack-Bot